caaswxb/SRY/README.md

 sorting efficiency than tradictional chromosome flow-sorting method.
 Compared with Whole-genome assembly (WGA) or trio-binning, SRY covers more genomic regions  of Y chromosome.

-SRY selects half-depth k-mers of target (such as XY male) individual, and identified male specific k-mers via removing discrete k-mers from X chromosome and autosomes based on population data.
-To decrease the impact of population structure and sequencing errors, SRY caculated MSK (male specific k-mers) density of long reads and excludes those with lower marker density.
+SRY identified male specific k-mers (MSK) based on population data.
+To decrease the impact of population structure and sequencing errors, SRY caculated MSK density of each long read and excludes those with lower marker density.

 # Installation
-We need samtools && seqtk on your environment, you can use conda to install them and execute "export PATH=$PATH:/env/conda/bin/".
+We need samtools,seqtk and jellyfish in your environment, you can use conda to install them and execute "export PATH=$PATH:/env/conda/bin/".

 # Usage
      Usage: ./SRY (parameters with * must be supplied!)

-        -s <string>*     Short-read files of targeted genomes with comma separated -m <string>*     Male short-read files with comma separated -f <string>*     Female short-read files with comma separated -l <string>*     Long-read files of targeted genomes with comma separated, (support fa or fq) -g <number>*     Approximate genome size of targeted Y chromosome.
-(The unit is Mb,do NOT add the suffix "M") -i <int>*        Minimum coverage of k-mers (the depth of the first valley in k-mer distribution plotted by KmerGenie or other tools)
-        -a <int>         Maximum coverage of k-mers (default: unlimit) -k <int>         K-mer length (default: 21)
+        -m <string>*     Male short-read files with comma separated -f <string>*     Female short-read files with comma separated -l <string>*     Long-read files of targeted genomes with comma separated, (support for both fa and fq) -g <number>*     Approximate genome size of targeted Y chromosome.
+(The unit is Mb,do NOT add the suffix "M") -i <int>         Minimum coverage of k-mers (default: 2) -a <int>         Maximum coverage of k-mers (default: unlimit) -k <int>         K-mer length (default: 21)
+        -p <int>         CPU number (default: 1)
         -h               Help and exit.

+SRY_k is used for sorting long reads based on kmer file, and SRY_contig is used for sorting contigs based on kmer file.

 # Paper